Wednesday, August 31, 2022

 RPGaDay Challenge 2022 - Day 21

-Here's a big secret from my World of Aerth / Winghorn Guard campaign world unknown to most player and their PCs even to this day.
+Here's a big secret from my World of Aerth / Winghorn Guard campaign world unknown to most of its players and their PCs even to this day.
 Others have had to risk life and limb to find this bit of lore and here I am giving it to you all for free.

 You're welcome.